quishqa/PyChEmiss/README.md

 ### Expected Runtime

-For a WRF domain with 150 x 100 points and for hourly emission for ten days (nx =30 and ny=27, like the above figure), in a "normal" laptop, it took 30 seconds to run.
+For a WRF domain with 150 x 100 points and for ten days with hourly emissions  (nx =30 and ny=27, like the above figure), in a "normal" laptop, it took 30 seconds to run.